MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ne-d3d12umddi-d3d12ddi_barrier_type.md

 ### -field D3D12DDI_BARRIER_TYPE_GLOBAL

-Indicates a global barrier type.
+The barrier is a global barrier.
 A global barrier applies to all resource memory.
 Global barriers do not transition texture layouts or force any data decompression.

 ### -field D3D12DDI_BARRIER_TYPE_TEXTURE

-Indicates a texture barrier type.
+The barrier is a texture barrier.
 A texture barrier applies to a specific range of texture subresources.

 ### -field D3D12DDI_BARRIER_TYPE_BUFFER

-Indicates a buffer barrier type.
+The barrier is a buffer barrier.
 A buffer barrier applies to a specific buffer resource.

 ### -field D3D12DDI_BARRIER_TYPE_RANGED

-Indicates a ranged barrier type.
-A ranged barrier replaces the legacy D3D12DDI_RESOURCE_RANGED_BARRIER_0022.
+The buffer is a ranged barrier.
+A ranged barrier replaces the legacy [**D3D12DDI_RESOURCE_RANGED_BARRIER_0022**](nc-d3d12umddi-pfnd3d12ddi_resourcebarrier_0022.md).

 ## -remarks